 What is the cost to participate?

 There is no cost to participate in round one for MOREnet members.
 Non-members will pay $185 per team.
-If a team advances to round two, there will be costs associated with travel expenses to compete at the MOREnet Annual Conference on October 9, 2019, at Tan Tar A Resort in Lake of the Ozarks.
+If a team advances to round two, there will be costs associated with travel expenses to compete at the MOREnet Annual Conference on October 912-15 2020, at the Holiday Inn Expo Center in Columbia.

 How can a district become a MOREnet member?